craterdog-archives/js-bali-component-framework/README.md

 ```

 ## Contributing
 Project contributers are always welcome.
 Create a [fork](https://github.com/craterdog-bali/js-bali-component-framework) of the project and add cool new things to the framework.
+When you are ready to contribute the changes create subsequent ["pull request"](https://help.github.com/articles/about-pull-requests/).
 Any questions and comments can be sent to craterdog@gmail.com.